kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module2-hierarchy.md

 **Areas** or **Sites** do not have a physical address, such as the United States.
 You can think of areas as the largest element.
 Areas can contain buildings and subareas.
 For example, an area called United States can contain a subarea called California, and the subarea California can contain a subarea called San Jose.

 **Buildings** have a physical address and contain floors and floor plans.
-When you create a building, you must specify a physical address and latitude and longitude coordinates.
+When you create a building, you must specify a physical address or latitude and longitude coordinates.
 Buildings cannot contain areas.
 By creating buildings, you can apply settings to a specific area.

 **Floors** are within buildings and consist of cubicles, walled offices, wiring closets, and so on.
 You can add floors only to buildings.